-Companies should remind their affiliates outside the UK that the ABPI Code of Practice must be complied with if UK health professionals attend meetings which they organise regardless of whether such meetings occur in the UK or abroad.
+Companies should remind their affiliates that the ABPI Code of Practice must be complied with if UK health professionals attend meetings which they organise regardless of whether such meetings occur in the UK or abroad.

-21) Sponsorship to Attend Meetings
+Sponsorship to Attend Meetings

-An important change made in the 2011 Code was that financial details of sponsorship of UK health professionals and appropriate administrative staff to attend meetings organised by third parties must be made publicly available (Clause 19.4 and its supplementary information).
+A change made in the 2011 Code was that financial details of sponsorship of UK health professionals and appropriate administrative staff to attend meetings organised by third parties must be made publicly available (Clause 19.4 supplementary information).

-The information has to be made publicly available in respect of sponsorship to attend meetings in 2012 and each calendar year thereafter.
+The information had to be made publicly available in respect of sponsorship to attend meetings in 2012 and each calendar year thereafter.